 When we first started homeschooling, spelling was one subject that I thought I could easily handle with a workbook.
 We trudged through many years of Abeka spelling books and then switched to Spelling Workout for a few years with the youngest boys.
 By the time I reached my third child, spelling lists and tests had begun to try my patience.
-It seemed silly for them to be studying words for whole week that they already knew how to spell.
-It did not seem like an efficient use of time so I started to look for some new method of working on spelling.
+It seemed silly for them to be studying words for a whole week that they already knew how to spell.
+It did not seem like an efficient use of time so I started to look for some new method of working on homeschool spelling.
+Which brought me to Spelling Power.

 In my research I discovered Spelling Power and I ordered the book.
 I tried to look at the cost of the book as an investment, an investment in the last spelling system I would ever have to purchase.
 Turns out it was an investment in building confident spellers.